Dropping in a Microgravity Environment

-Dropping In Microgravity Environment (DIME) is an annual contest held by NASA's Glenn Research Center.
+Dropping in a Microgravity Environment (DIME) is an annual contest held by NASA's Glenn Research Center.
 Teams of high school students, with one "faculty adviser", from anywhere in the United States or its territories can enter.
 The teams prepare and submit proposals for research to be performed; four teams are selected to travel to the Glenn Research Center and perform their experiments at the Zero Gravity Research Facility, in the "drop tower", a deep shaft that can be completely depressurized and thus simulate microgravity when an object is in free fall in it.
 A further four teams' experiments are selected and conducted by the Center staff.
 The teams are responsible for writing their proposals, assembly of the necessary equipment if their experiments are chosen to be performed, testing of the setups at their respective homes, and preparation and submission of reports to NASA about their results.

 History

 The DIME competition was first held in 2001 with two winning teams selected, both from Ohio.
 The contests continued, with an increasing number and diversity of winning teams, through 2006.
-In 2007, the contests were suspended because of a decrease in emphasis on microgravity research in the budget, so not enough money was available to continue it, although the amount of money involved was a minuscule fraction of the federal budget.
+In 2007, the contests were suspended because of a decrease in emphasis on microgravity research in the budget, not enough money was available to continue it.
 They were resumed in 2009 with the selection of 11 winners (3 Tier III winners were chosen).
+A program for grade 6-9 students called WING was also announced in 2009.
 The number of winning teams was set at 8 in 2010, but due to budget cuts it was reduced to 4 in 2011, eliminating Tier II.
 The future of the program is unclear.